1975 Atlantic hurricane season: Tropical Storm Hallie

 A frontal trough exited the East Coast of the United States on October 18.
 The southern portion of the system became stationary near the Bahamas; simultaneously, a cut-off upper-level low formed in the same region.
 The disturbance produced scattered convection, until a tropical wave merged with it on October 23.
 The system developed into a subtropical depression by October 24, while located about 100 mi east of Florida.
 The depression drifted northward on October 25 and eventually acquired tropical characteristics by October 26.
 Due to tropical storm force winds, the system was reclassified as Tropical Storm Hallie, while situated about 100 mi east of Charleston, South Carolina.
 Hallie accelerated to the northeast starting on October 26.
 By the following day, Hallie peaked with winds of 50 mph.
 Later that day, Hallie merged with a frontal zone and became extratropical offshore Virginia.

 The precursor to Hallie produced extensive cloudiness precipitation in the Bahamas.

 On October 27, gale warnings were issued for portions of the Outer Banks of North Carolina, and small craft advisories were posted for coastal areas from Georgia to Virginia.
 Tides along the North Carolina and Virginia coasts were generally between 1 and 2 ft above normal.
 Generally light precipitation fell, peaking at 2.55 in in Manteo, North Carolina.
 Additionally, the pressure gradient between Hallie and a high pressure area increased winds across much of the East Coast of the United States.

-Subtropical Storm Two
+Unnamed subtropical storm

 An extratropical low pressure system developed into a subtropical storm about 615 mi east-southeast of Newfoundland, at 12:00 UTC on December 9.
 The storm moved rapidly southward and intensified, reaching maximum sustained winds of 70 mph about 24 hours later, based on observations from an unidentified ship.
 Shortly thereafter, sustained winds began decreasing.
 However, late on December 11, the storm attained its minimum barometric pressure of 985 mbar.
 The system began moving southeastward and then eastward.
 By 12:00 UTC on December 12, the cyclone weakened to a subtropical depression.
 Moving northward, it dissipated 24 hours later, while situated about 505 mi south-southwest of the Azores.